Hansa2000/fitness_rubberband_mini_project/readme.md

-# Fitness Rubber Band Monitoring System
+# Fitness Rubber Band Monitor

 ## Overview
 The **Fitness Rubber Band Monitoring System** is an wearable device designed to track and analyze resistance band exercises.
 Using **strain gauge sensors** integrated into the rubber band, the system detects resistance variations during stretching, providing **real-time feedback on workout intensity**.
 The data is processed using a **Wheatstone bridge circuit and an Arduino-based microcontroller**, ensuring accurate monitoring and performance analysis.